 Money is like gasoline during a long road trip.
-You do not want to run out of gas and be stranded on the side of the road!
+You do not want to run out of gas and stranded on the side of the road!
 Similarly, you do not want to run out of cash when you have a vision and are tirelessly working on your business dreams.

-You will get the working capital you need to keep your Business afloat in a quick, low-cost and tension-free way.
+You will get the working capital you need to keep your business afloat in a quick, low-cost, and tension-free way.